kestra-io/docs/content/blogs/serverless-data-pipelines.md

       color_prediction: orange
 ```

-- **Skip Unnecessary Tasks**: Some tasks don’t always need to run.
-For example, if the ingestion process hasn’t changed, you can skip it altogether just by setting the input to `false`.
+- **Skip Unnecessary Tasks**: some tasks don’t always need to run.
+For example, if the ingestion process hasn’t changed, you can skip it altogether just by setting the `run_ingestion` input to `false`.
 Kestra's conditional logic ensures tasks are executed only when necessary, saving time and compute resources.

-- **Dynamic Resource Allocation**: Modal allows you to allocate the compute power you need at runtime.
-Kestra’s interactive workflows make it easy to fine-tune these parameters on the fly, depending on the size of your dataset or the complexity of your model.
-The dbt project already runs on serverless compute with BigQuery, but you can also scale dbt model parsing (which can also be resource-intensive) to run on serverless compute such as AWS ECS Fargate, Google Cloud Run, or Azure Batch using Kestra's [Task Runners](https://kestra.io/docs/task-runners).
+- **Dynamic Resource Allocation**: Kestra’s interactive workflows make it easy to fine-tune input parameters on the fly, depending on the size of your dataset or the complexity of your model.
+The dbt project already runs on serverless compute with BigQuery, but you can additionally scale the dbt model parsing process to run on serverless compute such as AWS ECS Fargate, Google Cloud Run, or Azure Batch using Kestra's [Task Runners](https://kestra.io/docs/task-runners).

 ### Storing State with Kestra

 Another benefit of using Kestra in this architecture is its ability to store and manage state, which is especially needed for serverless data pipelines that are typically stateless by design.
-Kestra keeps track of the workflow state, so you can easily pick up where you left off if a task fails or if you need to rerun part of the pipeline.
+Kestra keeps track of the workflow state, so you can easily pick up where you left off if a task fails or if you need to rerun part of the pipeline, e.g. using one of our most popular 🔥 [Replay feature](https://kestra.io/docs/concepts/replay).

 For example, Kestra can store artifacts such as dbt's `manifest.json` in the [KV store](https://kestra.io/docs/concepts/kv-store).
 This file contains information about which models were run and their results, so we can avoid rerunning dbt models that haven't changed since the last run.
 This is a huge time-saver, especially when working with large datasets or complex transformations.

-Additionally, Kestra captures logs and outputs at each stage of the workflow.
-This provides visibility into what happened during execution.
+Additionally, Kestra captures logs, metrics and outputs at each stage of the workflow.
+This provides visibility into what happened during serverless workflow execution execution.
 If something goes wrong, Kestra can [automatically retry](https://kestra.io/docs/workflow-components/retries) transient failures, and if retries don't help, you can quickly track down the issue by reviewing the logs or inspecting the [output artifacts](https://kestra.io/docs/workflow-components/outputs) and [replaying the flow](https://youtu.be/RvNc3gLXMEs?si=tcY7KoZCa_lZ-Lhy) from a specific point.
 And when everything works as expected, these logs serve as a detailed record of what was processed, when, how long each step took, and what were the final outputs.

-### Building Future-Proof Data Architectures
+### Future-Proof Your Data Platform

 The real power of this architecture comes from combining serverless infrastructure with flexible and reliable orchestration platform.
 - **Modal** dynamically provisions compute power for resource-intensive tasks
 - **dbt** transforms raw data into useful tables and models
 - **BigQuery** serves as the backbone for storing and querying data
-- **Kestra** lets you create workflows from an easy-to-use UI while [keeping everything as code](https://youtu.be/dU3p6Jf5fMw?si=exewHm04snLQRi9B) under the hood, managing state, retries, concurrency, timeouts, failure alerting, coordinating conditional logic, and persisting logs and outputs.
+- **Kestra** lets you create workflows from an easy-to-use UI while [keeping everything as code](https://youtu.be/dU3p6Jf5fMw?si=exewHm04snLQRi9B) under the hood, managing state, retries, concurrency, timeouts, failure alerting, coordinating conditional logic, and persisting logs, metrics and outputs.
 Using Kestra's built-in plugins, you don't even need to install any additional dependencies to run your dbt, BigQuery and Modal tasks — those plugins are built-in and ready to use right away.

 ## Next steps